binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Also known as public-key or key-pair encryption, utilises a pair of keys, one which is public and one which by design is to be kept private.
 You will see where this is used below when we set-up the SSH connection.
 Below are the most commonly used public-key algorithms:

 * RSA (or Rivest-Shamir-Adleman is the most widely used asymmetric cipher and my preference at this point in time).
-RDA was claimed to be patented by Public Key Partners, Inc (PKP).
+RSA was claimed to be patented by Public Key Partners, Inc (PKP).
 The algorithm is now in the public domain, and was added to SSH-2 not long after its patent expired.
 * DH (Diffie-Hellman key agreement was the first public-key system published in open literature.)
 Invented in 1976 and patented in 1977, now expired and in the public domain.
 It allows two parties to derive a shared secret key (sounds similar to symmetric encryption, but it is not similar) securely over an open channel. "_The parties engage in an exchange of messages, at the end of which they share a secret key.
 It's not feasible for an eavesdropper to determine the shared secret merely from observing the exchanged messages.
 SSH-2 uses the DH algorithm as its required (and currently, its only defined) key-exchange method._"
 * DSA (or Digital Signature Algorithm was developed by the the National Security Agency (NSA), but covered up by NIST first claiming that it had designed DSA.).
 Was originally the only key-exchange method for SSH-2
 * ECDSA (or Elliptic Curve Digital Signature Algorithm), was accepted in 1999 as an ANSI standard, NIST and IEEE standards in 2000.